FeRHeDio/deliberate1/README.md

 Our view will be based on a TableView and it should display:

 - A Feed of Worldwide Top News.
-- Every news should have it's image.
+- Every news article should have it's image.

 ## UX goals for the News UI experience

     - [✅] Load Top Headlines automatically when view is presented

 ---
     - Create the system under test.
     - Create the spy.
     - Create the Protocol boundary for the loader.
     - Create sut private extension for DSL's reliable helpers to protect the tests.
     - Create memory leak tracker.
 ---

     - [✅] Allow customer to manually reload feed (pull to refresh)
         - Create the pull to refresh mechanism.
     - [✅] Show a  loading indicator while loading feed.
     - [✅] Render all loaded feed items (title, description, publishedAt, content & source name)

 - [] Image loading experience
     - [✅] Load when image view is visible (on screen)